Mastercard to bring crypto trading capabilities to banks

 - Crypto spend and cash out capabilities offered through a range of products, including crypto cards, open banking and cross border services.
 Financial institutions would also be able to offer additional functionality using Mastercard’s technology such as digital receipts and loyalty solutions

-- Crypto program management including program design, product development and technology implementation, as well as go-to-market optimization and marketing consultancy services, providing end-to-end support for banks, fintechs and issuers to offer crypto programs at scale
+- Crypto programme management including programme design, product development and technology implementation, as well as go-to-market optimisation and marketing consultancy services, providing end-to-end support for banks, fintechs and issuers to offer crypto programmes at scale

 “At Mastercard, trust is our business.
 What we are announcing today is a connected approach to services that will help bring the next billion users safely and securely into the crypto ecosystem.
 Our recent investments in this space, such as the acquisition of CipherTrace and Ekata, are providing us with a unique set of capabilities to help provide our customers and consumers with the most technically advanced solutions available in the market,” said Ajay Bhalla, President, Cyber & Intelligence at Mastercard.